Phragmites tubes and Mason Bee Cocoons–2025 season

 Also by putting out the tubes alone without releasing bees, you can in some areas attract the native pollinators to build their nests in the empty tubes anyway.
 That’s the way I first obtained mason bee cocoons.

 In a separate email with your address, state your size preference as sizes 4″ (10cm) to 7 “(18 cm) or mixed are available.
-This will depend on the depth of the box you have in which to put them.
+This will depend on the depth of the box you have in which to put them, as there should be at least a 2 inch overhang to keep out the rain

-use garryf followed by the@ sign then gmail.com for my Paypal address
+Use the email garryf followed by the@ sign then gmail.com for e-transfers address

 =============================================